zcorleissen/documentation/source/elastic_faq.rst

 - Click the **Create Instance** button.

-You'll now be routed back to the **Instances** page, when you can see the build status of your instance.
+You'll now be routed back to the **Instances** page, where you can see the build status of your instance.
 Yellow means it's in the build process, and green means it's ready to use.
 Click the name of your new instance to continue.

 2. Add an Admin User
 ~~~~~~~~~~~~~~~~~~~~